-To install vCenter Server with an external Platform Services Controller, first install a Platform Services Controller for Windows.
+Before installing vCenter Server with an external Platform Services Controller, you install a Platform Services Controller.
 The Platform Services Controller contains the common services, such as vCenter Single Sign-On and the License service, which can be shared across several vCenter Server instances.

-You can install many Platform Services Controllers and join them to the same vCenter Single Sign-On domain.
-Concurrent installations of Platform Services Controllers are not supported.
-You must install the Platform Services Controllers in a sequence.
+You can install many Platform Services Controllers of the same version and join them as replicating partners in the same vCenter Single Sign-On domain.
+Concurrent installations of replicating Platform Services Controllers are not supported.
+You must install the Platform Services Controllers in the domain in a sequence.

 - In the software installer directory, double-click the autorun.exe file to start the installer.